Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Methods

-When searching for a specific tactile feature in a deformable surface (e.g., a button in a shirt), anomaly detection is insufficient due to the existence of distractors.
-To remedy this, we search for a visual query image.
-The primitive is parameterized by a visual image of the target location, which is embedded into the shared latent space.
-While sliding, the system computes the cosine similarity between the current tactile embedding and the query image embedding.
+When searching for a specific tactile feature in a garment (e.g., a button in a shirt), anomaly detection is insufficient due to the existence of distractors (e.g. seams).
+To remedy this, we search for a tactile reading which matches a \textit{visual} query image of the target.
+This visual image is embedded into the shared latent space.
+While sliding, the system computes the cosine similarity (dot product) between the current tactile embedding and the query image embedding.
 If the similarity is above $m_2$, the policy slows down the robot to takes $n_2$ more tactile readings.
 If the median similarity remains greater than $m_2$, the system outputs that it has found the target; otherwise, it resumes sliding at the original speed.